Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: 2 =0.5ex Optimal Dynamic Ancillary Services Provision

 The $2\times 2$ transfer function matrix $T_\mathrm{des}(s,\alpha)$ in \cref{eq:Tdes} encodes a decoupled frequency and voltage control and relies on a grid-following signal causality, where the active and reactive power injection changes $\Delta p$ and $\Delta q$ are controlled as a function of the frequency and voltage magnitude measurements $\Delta f$ and $\Delta v$.
 In line with that, we approximate the power grid at the interconnection terminals of the reserve unit, i.e., the point of common coupling (PCC), by a $2\times 2$ small-signal dynamic equivalent $G(s)$, which describes the linearized power grid dynamics at the current steady-state operating point, and establishes the bus frequency and voltage magnitude deviations in response to the active and reactive power injections, i.e.,

-Since the dynamic model of the power system is typically not available in practice, we will identify the grid dynamic equivalent $G(s)$ in \eqref{eq:G} from data, which is outlined in the following subsection.
+In particular, we assume that the grid operates at a fairly constant operating point, where the dynamics are nearly linear and time-invariant.
+In fact, during normal grid conditions, it is standard practice to build a small-signal model of the grid at a specific operating point to conduct analytical small-signal studies \cite{shair2021modeling} or design adaptive controllers \cite{shair2019mitigating}, which typically yields very accurate results.
+Moreover, since the dynamic model of the power system is typically not available in practice, we will use black-box identification methods to obtain the grid dynamic equivalent $G(s)$ in \eqref{eq:G} from data.
+The procedure is outlined in the following subsection.